dotmesh-io/docs/hugo/content/tutorials/library.md

 +++
 draft = false
-title = "Subdots on Kubernetes" synopsis = "Capturing multiple stateful components in a single commit" knowledgelevel = "" date = 2017-12-21T11:27:29Z order = "1"
+title = "Using Dotmesh as a Library" synopsis = "Store development states in a library to avoid excess clicking" knowledgelevel = "" date = 2017-12-21T11:27:29Z order = "1"